Bwaffles/SatisfactoryPlanner/README.md

 - Update references to use code instead of id
 - Change Extractor from an entity to a value object with the 4 subclasses
 - Replace all access to extractors from the database table to use the ExtractorFactory

-## Frontend

-### Vite

-Originally the ui project was created using create react app, but it's since been abandoned and won't be updated anymore.
-I was getting more and more warnings from package vulnerabilities that I couldn't fix.
-I decided I'd migrate from CRA to Vite and using https://www.freecodecamp.org/news/how-to-migrate-from-create-react-app-to-vite/ I was able to do the migration in less than an hour.
-I was debating between Vite and a framework like Next.js.
-While I'm not necessarily against Next.js, it seemed like a lot of extra that I didn't immediately need.
-My main issue to solve was getting rid of the vulnerabilies.
-There is an article in the Next.js docs that describes how to migrate from Vite so if I ever need some new features I can just follow that and migrate again.
-For now, Vite it is.

-### UI Framework

-I'm using [Shadcn](https://ui.shadcn.com) and TailwindCSS for my components and styling.
-Shadcn I'm using the gray theme and I'm manually installing the components as needed.